Texiwill/aac-lib/vsm/README.md

 that is the only distribution specific bits in the script.

 ### Changelog
+3.1.0 - Added support for VMware Horizon, VMware Horizon Clients, and VMware
+	Workstation Pro.
+For now the Fusion download is within VMware Horizon.

 3.0.1 - fixed a grep error showing up when it should not

 3.0.0 - -m|--myvmware option now works including the need to install the 'bc'